NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-nuget-cli.md

 The NuGet CLI [install](../reference/cli-reference/cli-ref-install.md) command downloads and installs specified NuGet packages.

 > [!IMPORTANT]
 > The `install` command doesn't modify the project file or *packages.config* file.
 The `install` and `restore` commands only add packages to disk, but don't add dependencies to projects.
-To add project dependencies, you must either:
->
-> - Add packages through the [Visual Studio Package Manager UI](install-use-packages-visual-studio.md) or [Package Manager Console](install-use-packages-powershell.md), or
-> - Modify [packages.config](../reference/packages-config.md) manually, then run `install` or `restore`.
+To add project dependencies, add packages through the [Visual Studio Package Manager UI](install-use-packages-visual-studio.md) or [Package Manager Console](install-use-packages-powershell.md), then run `install` or `restore`.

 Use the `-OutputDirectory` option to install packages to a specific directory.
 If you don't specify an output directory, `install` uses the current directory.